Radio Wa

 By Baker Okello

 According to the 2025 performance assessment report released on Thursday by the Office of the Prime Minister (OPM) and verified by independent evaluators, the region has registered steady progress.
-Earlier assessments under the Local Government Management of Service Delivery (LGMSD) framework showed an overall performance increase to an average of 57% in 2023.
-However, challenges in accountability and effective resource utilization persist in 2025.
+Earlier assessments under the Local Government Management of Service Delivery (LGMSD) framework showed overall performance increasing to an average of 57% in 2023.
+However, challenges in accountability and effective resource utilisation persist in 2025.

-Commenting on the findings, Simon Obong Opio, the Dean of Lango LCIII Chairpersons, emphasized that strong performance depends on improved accountability, proper documentation, timely submission of reports, and regular self-assessment in line with established guidelines.
-He also noted that better utilization of local resources—through enhanced revenue generation and support to local economies—can significantly boost financial performance.
+Commenting on the findings, Simon Obong Opio, the Dean of Lango LCIII Chairpersons, emphasised that strong performance depends on improved accountability, proper documentation, timely submission of reports, and regular self-assessment in line with established guidelines.
+He also noted that better utilisation of local resources—through enhanced revenue generation and support to local economies—can significantly boost financial performance.